 Also, one of the reasons she quickly became adored by locals, especially Afro-Brazilians, is because she has dark skin.

-And although many churches were dedicated to her, the most significant ones are the Brasília’s cathedral and the National Basilica.
+And although many churches were dedicated to her, the most significant ones are Brasília’s cathedral and the National Basilica.
 The latter is the world’s second-largest basilica.

 National holidays in November